andybotting/nectar-101/instances.md

 In the Dashboard, go to the left-hand navigation panel, choose [Project -> Compute -> Instances](https://dashboard.rc.nectar.org.au/project/instances/).
 This window will show you any running Instances you may have, and allow you to launch new Instances.

-Click the `Launch Instance` button to begin the wizard that will guide you through the process of launching your Instance.
+Click the `Launch Instance` button to begin the wizard that will guide you through the process of launching your new Instance.

 ### Choosing an Availability Zone

 The Availability Zone field allows you to choose which site you'd like your resources to be created in.
-You do not necessarily need to choose an Availability Zone, but it may be important if you need to use certain features, or if you have a relationship with a particular site.
+You do not necessarily need to choose an Availability Zone, but it may be important if you require certain features, or if you have a relationship with a particular site.

 ### Choosing an Image